discord/embedded-app-sdk/examples/nested-messages/README.md

 ### Routes

 In this example, we have an embedded app which is nested inside of the parent "embedded app host".
-The embedded app host's responsibility is to initialize the SDK, listen for commands sent from the nested emvedded app, and pass along responses sent by the Discord client.
+The embedded app host's responsibility is to initialize the SDK, listen for commands sent from the nested embedded app, and pass along responses sent by the Discord client.

 We have added a button to the nested embedded app which allows it to call `window.location.reload()` without invalidating the embedded app session.